tariqul420/weatherly/README.md

 # Weather Check Website

+The `Weather Checker` application provides users with real-time weather updates, making it easy to plan their day, whether at home, work, or while traveling.
+With a sleek and intuitive interface, you can easily check the current weather, forecast, and other key meteorological details, including temperature, humidity, wind speed, and precipitation.
+The app leverages reliable data from weather APIs to deliver accurate information for cities around the world.

 A user-friendly `weather checking` web application that allows users to search for any location and get real-time weather updates.
 This application provides:

 - **Temperature in Celsius**